CarGurus (NASDAQ:CARG) Issues Q3 2021 Earnings Guidance

-CarGurus (NASDAQ:CARG) issued an update on its third quarter 2021 earnings guidance on Thursday morning.
+CarGurus (NASDAQ:CARG) updated its third quarter 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $0.300-$0.320 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.250.
 The company issued revenue guidance of $210 million-$216 million, compared to the consensus revenue estimate of $199.52 million.

 Cargurus, Inc engages in the provision of online auto shopping.
 The firm offers proprietary technology, search algorithms and data analytics to analyze new and used car listings.
 It operates through the following segments: United States and International.
 The United States segment derives revenues from marketplace subscriptions, advertising services and other revenues from customers within the United States.